OppyDevAI/OppyDev/OppyUsageGuide.md

 The saved application data, local database and training data saved when using OppyDev can be deleted at any time by deleting it from the application data folder.
 Delete the whole folder if you are uninstalling OppyDev and want to clean up any data saved by the application.
 The application data folder can be found in the following locations:

-Windows: C:\Users\YOUR_ACCOUNT\AppData\Roaming\OppyDev
+Windows: `C:\Users\YOUR_ACCOUNT\AppData\Roaming\OppyDev`
-Mac: /Users/YOUR_ACCOUNT/Library/Application Support/OppyDev
+Mac: `/Users/YOUR_ACCOUNT/Library/Application Support/OppyDev`

 During the beta period paid pay as you go users are guaranteed 2000 indexes in their project memory.
 Paid subscribers are guaranteed 5000 indexes.
 This is usually more than enough to support several projects.
 This limit is not enforced, if we see that you are using up a lot of vector space we will reach out to you to find a solution.
 If a project memory has not been used in a long time and it is taking up a lot of space we may remove it.
 If this happens the project memory can be recreated very easily by reopening your project folder or using the "setup project memory:" command.
 If you require a lot of memory space for a very large project you may want to consider setting up your own pinecone DB and supplying your own API key.
 There is a free version available that gives you 100,000 vectors with the caveat that it will be cleaned up if it is not used within 7 days.
 In this case you can recreate the project memory simply by opening up the selected project folder or using the "setup project memory:".
-If at anypoint you want to resync the project state with Oppy's memory you can use the "remember codebase:" command.
+If at any point you want to resync the project state with Oppy's memory you can use the "remember codebase:" command.

 # Attributions